Bounds on the Capacity of Random Insertion and Deletion-Additive Noise Channels: Lower Bounds on the Capacity of Noisy Deletion Channels

 We can now complete the proof of the main lemma of the section.

-\textit{\textbf{Proof of Lemma \ref{lemma_C_del_sub}}}: In Theorem~\ref{lem_LB}, we showed that for any input distribution and any transmission length, Eqn.~\eqref{LB3} results in a lower bound on the capacity of the channel with i.i.d. deletion errors.
-On the other hand, any lower bound on the information rate can also be used to derive lower bound on the capacity.
-Due to the definition of the mutual information, Eqn.~\eqref{I}, by obtaining the exact value of the output entropy (Proposition \ref{lemma_H(Y)_deletion_substitution}) and upper bounding the conditional output entropy (Proposition \ref{lemma_Hyx_ub_deletion_substitution}) the mutual information is lower bounded.
-Finally, by substituting Eqns.~\eqref{eq_HY_deletion_substitution} and \eqref{Hyx_UB_deletion_substitution} into Eqn.~\eqref{LB3}, Lemma~\ref{lemma_C_del_sub} is proved. $\Box$
+\textit{\textbf{Proof of Lemma~\ref{lemma_C_del_sub}}}: In Theorem~\ref{lem_LB}, we showed that for any input distribution and any transmission length, Eq.~\eqref{LB3} results in a lower bound on the capacity of the channel with i.i.d. deletion errors.
+On the other hand, any lower bound on the information rate can also be used to derive a lower bound on the capacity.
+Due to the definition of the mutual information, Eq.~\eqref{I}, by obtaining the exact value of the output entropy (Proposition~\ref{lemma_H(Y)_deletion_substitution}) and upper bounding the conditional output entropy (Proposition~\ref{lemma_Hyx_ub_deletion_substitution}) the mutual information is lower bounded.
+Finally, by substituting Eqs.~\eqref{eq_HY_deletion_substitution} and~\eqref{Hyx_UB_deletion_substitution} into Eq.~\eqref{LB3}, Lemma~\ref{lemma_C_del_sub} is proved. $\Box$

+At this point we digress to point out that the result in the above lemma can also be obtained using a simpler approach as pointed out by one of the reviewers (details are given in Appendix A).
+That is, a lower bound on the deletion-substitution channel capacity can be provided in terms of the deletion-only channel capacity as (this is also a special case of a result in~\cite{ISIT-noisy})

+Therefore, computing the mutual information rate of the deletion-only channel for i.u.d. input sequences and substituting it in the above inequality results in a lower bound on $C_{ds}$.
+It can be verified that the same procedure as in the proof of Lemma~\ref{lemma_C_del_sub} gives